Heartbreaker (will.i.am song)

 "Heartbreaker" is the second single from rapper will.i.am's third album Songs About Girls.
 The British single version features guest vocals from Cheryl Cole; this version was also featured on Cole's debut solo album 3 Words, which was released in October 2009.

-Release and reception
+Background

-Cheryl Cole's vocals and appearance in the music video came as a result of the ITV2 television show Passions of Girls Aloud.
+Cheryl Cole's vocals and appearance in the music video came as a result of the ITV2 television show The Passions of Girls Aloud which was filmed in late 2007.
 In the show, Cole learned the art of street dancing, and would ultimately audition for the will.i.am music video.
 She received the part and would also contribute guest vocals to the song, singing a new part of the chorus and replacing the original anonymous female singer in the break down. will.i.am said the record company suggested Cole, and after meeting her, he felt the idea was perfect.
 The duo performed the song unedited on The Graham Norton Show on 24 April 2008.
 At a promotional appearance on GMTV, will.i.am said that Cheryl was "hotter than Nelly Furtado."